 We all have both intrinsic and extrinsic work values.
 Intrinsic values have to do with the actual tasks involved in practicing a particular occupation or doing a job.
 They include helping others, doing challenging work, and being an exemplary leader.

 Extrinsic values are concerned with the by-products of an occupation or job.
 In other words, they refer to what you get out of your work, rather than what you put into it.
 Examples of extrinsic values include high earnings, recognition, and job security.

-Identifying Your Work Values
+Identifying Your Career Values

 Because not identifying your work values will diminish your chances of ultimately being satisfied with your career or job, it is imperative that you identify them early on in the career planning process.
 To do this, you will use a self-assessment tool called a work value inventory.

 If you are working with a career development professional such as a career counselor or career development facilitator, he or she can administer a work value inventory.
 You can also take one on your own simply by ranking a list of values, like the ones listed below.
-Then you will have to match the values at the top of your list with careers that satisfy them.
+Then you match the values at the top of your list with careers that satisfy them.
 O*Net Online has an excellent tool you can use to search for occupations that are suitable for those with particular work values.